Skip to Content

 However….

-• Also, it’s likely that you will have introduced some air pockets between the slices.
+• You will likely have introduced some air pockets between the slices.
 Therefore, you will still need to wedge the clay afterward using another method like rams head or spiral wedging.

 Wedging Clay – Stack and Slam Wire Wedging for Agateware